fragglet/wadptr/test/README.md

   we check that we can at least process that BLOCKMAP without making it any larger.
 The WAD has a single redundant byte at the end so that wadptr will successfully reduce its size.
+* `btsxcred.wad` is the CREDIT screen graphic from btsx\_e1a.wad, which has its columns unnecessarily spread into two posts, and checks that the code to combine posts works as intended.

+Mini / unit test WADs:

 * `samelump.wad` contains two lumps with identical column; this confirms that the WAD merging code works as intended.

-Graphics test WADs:

 * `samecol.wad` has a single graphic containing two identical columns, to confirm those will be combined.
 * `suffix.wad` has a single graphic containing two columns that are different, but one column is a suffix of the other.
-* `btsxcred.wad` is the CREDIT screen graphic from btsx\_e1a.wad, which has its columns unnecessarily spread into two posts, and checks that the code to combine posts works as intended.
+* `packable.wad` contains a minimal level with four identical sidedefs that can be packed, but the blockmap is too small to be stackable.
+* `stackable.wad` contains a minimal level with no identical sidedefs (cannot be packed), but is large enough that the blockmap can be stacked.